SofiaIT/Cleaning-and-Getting-Data/README.md

-...
-STEP 2: extracts only the measurements on the mean and standard deviation for each measurements ...
+... <strong>STEP 2:</strong> extracts only the measurements on the mean and standard deviation for each measurements ...

  My SECOND SCRIPT does the following things: